All times are Eastern Daylight Savings Time

 Helpful Tips: We do not accept e-mail queries with attachments or unsolicited phone or postal mail queries.

-Info on booking your appointments is coming soon!
+For info on booking your appointments click here.

 For more information on editorial needs, be sure to check the The 2021 Christian Writer’s Market Guide available at a discount from the Write His Answer Bookstore.
 To help you prepare for GPCWC, I encourage you to also check out the other titles in our bookstore.
 There is no shipping charge for orders over $35, and all the books are discounted.
 Book sales help us meet conference expenses.